loopbackio/loopback.io/pages/en/lb3/config.json.md

       <td>Array</td>
       <td>
         List of content types that the API supports in HTTP responses.
-        The response type will match that specfied in the HTTP request "accepts" header, if it is in this list of supported types.
+        The response type will match that specified in the HTTP request "accepts" header, if it is in this list of supported types.
         If this property is set, then <code>rest.xml</code> is ignored.<br/><br/>
         NOTE: 'application/vnd.api-json' is supported, but is not one of the default types.
       </td>